FAQs

 10. Can You Repair Howell Pathways Sealant?

 Yes.
-It is much easier to repair than our competitors’ products such as concrete, asphalt, or other paving materials.
-Simply clean the surface, remove problem area, add necessary stone, and apply the Howell Pathways material.
+It is significantly easier to repair than asphalt, concrete, or other traditional paving materials.
+Simply clean the surface, remove the problematic or damaged area, add the necessary stone aggregate, and reapply the Howell Pathways material.

 11. Are Howell Pathways Environmentally Friendly?

-Yes, Howell Pathways cures to an inert substance.
-It will not leach into the surrounding environment and it causes water runoff that is clean and clear.
-Additionally, no heavy machinery or caustic chemicals are used to apply our gravel stabilizer.
+Yes.
+Once fully cured, our product becomes an inert substance.
+It will not leach harmful chemicals into the surrounding soil or water table, ensuring that water runoff remains clean and clear.
+Additionally, it requires no heavy machinery or caustic chemicals to apply.

 12. What Is The Coverage Rate Of Howell Pathways?